simple2d/simple2d/README.md

 S2D_Music *mus = S2D_CreateMusic("music.ogg");
 ```

 Play the music using `S2D_PlayMusic` providing the pointer and the number of times to be repeated.
-For example, to play the music once set the second parameter to `0`, and use `-1` to repeat forever.
+For example, to play the music once, set the second parameter to `0`, and to repeat forever, set it to `-1`.

 ```c
 S2D_PlayMusic(mus, -1);
 ```

 Only one piece of music can be played at a time.
-These functions for pausing, resuming, stopping, and fading out apply to whatever music is currently playing.
+The following functions for pausing, resuming, stopping, and fading out apply to whatever music is currently playing:

 ```c
 S2D_PauseMusic();